FRIENDS OF PARKLANDS Upminster

 Below are some photos taken by our Chairman Andrew Griffiths with descriptions prepared by Roy Brand.

-This tree is a horticultural variety of alder that has deeply cut leaves.
+Cut-leaved Alder Alnus glutinosa var.
+Laciniata This tree is a horticultural variety of alder that has deeply cut leaves.
 It is thought that all plants of this form are descended from one grown in a garden near St.Germain in France in the early 19th century.
-As you enter Parklands, from Corbets Tey Road, it is in the woods to the right of the path, a few metres before the bridge.
+As you enter Parklands, from Corbets Tey Road, it is in the woods to the right of the path, a few metres before the bridge. |

 Indian horse chestnut

-A relative of the common horse chestnut, the Indian horse chestnut is native to the lower slopes of the north-west Himalaya.
+Aesculus indica A relative of the common horse chestnut, the Indian horse chestnut is native to the lower slopes of the north-west Himalaya.
 It was first introduced to Britain in 1851.
 Its pinkish-white flowers appear in July.
 It produces smaller seeds (conkers) than the common horse chestnut.
 These seeds contain a toxin which is poisonous to humans and many other animals.
-It is near the car park, north of the lake.
+It is near the car park, north of the lake. |

 Silver Maple

-The silver undersides to the classic maple shaped leaves make this tree appear white in windy weather.
+Acer saccharinum The silver undersides to the classic maple shaped leaves make this tree appear white in windy weather.
 It has a good autumn colour display of rich gold/ yellow.
 In its native North America the autumn colour can range from yellow and orange through to deep red.
-It is on the north bank of the lake, just beyond the bridge
+It is on the north bank of the lake, just beyond the bridge |

 Swamp Cypress